A Lovely Fall Day Trip to Brenham

 Encouraging intentional adventure and meeting special people along the way,

 PS – I just love intentionally adventuring all over Austin and anywhere you can get to in a day from here!
 But the best part is definitely the people I meet along the way.
-If your heart goes out to Jacqueline Wilkinson like mine did, click here if you’d like to help.
+If your heart goes out to Jacqueline Wilkinson like mine did, click here to help.